mozilla/mozmlops/README.md

 ## Running tests

+**Unit tests:**

-Run `pytest` from the top-level directory to run the unit tests.
+Run `pytest` from the top-level directory.

+**Integration tests:**

+You need to be logged into GCP to run the integration tests; you can use the gcloud CLI command `gcloud auth login`.

-You can run the integration tests with `pytest -m integration`.
+Run the integration tests with `pytest -m integration`.

 ## Usage